DanyGames2014/UniTweaks/README.md

 ![fabric](https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/supported/fabric_vector.svg)
 ![risugamis-modloader](https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/unsupported/risugamis-modloader_vector.svg)

+### Note: Nearly all of the listed tweaks and bugfixes are toggleable

 ## Tweaks
 ### General
+* Disable pausing on lost focus
+* Allow for changing the autosave interval (defaults to 30s)
+* Enable the TCPNoDelay flag on the network socket
+* Packet Speedup Patch - Removes an artificial delay when processing packets (upto 392ms for sending an action and receiving a response)
+* Raw Input
+* Disables the non-functional controller initialization code
+* Allow changing the Resource URL (Defaults to Betacraft)
+* Allow disabling loading certain dimensions on server

+### User Interface
+* Photo Mode for taking isometric screenshots of your world
-* Show Quit Button on the Main Menu
+* Show quit button on the main menu
+* Improved controls menu
+* Hide the achievement toast
+* The Done Button in Achievements will lead to ingame menu instead of unpausing
+* Disable the entity id nametags when debug menu is open
+* Front View Third Person
+* Clear text fields using the right mouse button
 * FOV Slider with proper hand adjustment
+* Brightness Slider
+* Cloud Height Slider
+* Clouds Toggle
 * Fog Density Slider
-* Brightness Slider
+* GUI Scale Slider
-* Photo Mode
+* FPS Limit slider
 * Render Distance slider that goes up to 32 chunks
-* Improved Controls Menu
-* Packet Speedup Patch - Removes an artificial delay when processing packets (upto 392ms for sending an action and receiving a response)
-* Text field clearing with Right Mouse Button
+* Main Menu Panorama like in Beta 1.8 with a customizable background (default to the Glacier background)
+* Show the version text in game and allow its customization
 * Rebindable Hotbar Keys and Function Keys (F1,F2,F3,F5,F6,F11)
-* Dismount Key
+* Dismount Keybind
-* FPS Limit slider
+* Keybind for releasing the mouse from the game window
 * Armor Outlines in Player Inventory
-* The Done Button in Achievements will lead to ingame menu instead of unpausing
-* Disable pausing on lost focus
-* Keybind for releasing the mouse
-* Allow chaning the Resource URL (Defaults to Betacraft)

 ### Gameplay
 * No Food Wastage - Prevents you from eating when your health is already full
-* Step Assist - Allows you to step up one block
-* Pick Block from Inventory -- Allow picking blocks from inventory
+* Pick Block from Inventory - Allow picking blocks from inventory
-* Shift Placing - Bypassing use actions on blocks when crouching
+* Shift Placing - Bypassing block's use actions on blocks when crouching
 * Right Click Armor Equip - Equip/Swap armor by right-clicking it
 * Fence Jumping - Allows you to jump on fences

 ### Features
 * Fast Leaf Decay
 * Better Burning
       * Burning Skeletons have a 70% chance of shooting a burning arrow
       * Burning Arrows ignite entities
       * Mobs on fire attacking player have a 30% chance to spread that fire onto the player
+* Step Assist - Allows you to step up one block
 * Zoom Key
+* Sounds for Chest, Item Breaking, Sheep Shearing and Eating

 ### Tweaks
-* Sugar Cane can be placed on sand (from Beta 1.8)
+* Make sugar cane placeable on sand
 * Boats drop themselves when broken by a player
+* Boats don't break on impact
 * Pumpkins and Jack'o'Lanterns placeable like normal - lifted restrictions on the block below having to be solid
 * Fences placeable like normal - lifted restrictions on the block below having to be solid or fence
 * Fences connect to blocks
 * Bookshelves drop 3 books
 * Allow placing pressure plates on fences
-* [WIP] Better boat handling
 * Harvestable Cobwebs and Tall Grass using Shears
+* Expand the chicken hitbox to modern size
+* Stackable Chests
 * Prevent damaging Flint and Steel on failed ignite
 * Ability to disable sleeping but still allow setting spawnpoints at beds
 * Ability to disable spawning mobs when going to sleep (Nightmares)
-* Ability to prevent Items and Arrows from stopping Minecarts
+* Prevent items and arrows from stopping minecarts
-* Ignite Entities using Flint and Steel
+* Allow igniting entities using Flint and Steel
 * Ability to place trapdoors without supporting block
-* Sounds for Chest, Item Breaking, Sheep Shearing and Eating
+* Beta 1.8 Leaves Shading

 ### Old Features
 * Disable Dead Bush Generation